deicogithub/Onyx-USB-I2C-SPI-Converter/README.md

 | 8   | SPI MOSI       | SPI interface master out slave in signal.
 This pin can be used as GPIO. |
 | 9   | SPI SS         | SPI interface slave select signal.
 This pin can be used as GPIO. |
 | 10  | GND            | Ground connection |

-## API
-This repository contains samples for Onyx USB-I2C/SPI Converter in .NET platform.